 Craft Beer in Newfoundland

-Newfoundland is home to three craft breweries: Yellow Belly, Quidi Vidi, and Storm Brewing in NL.
+At the time this was originally published, Newfoundland was home to three craft breweries: Yellow Belly, Quidi Vidi, and Storm Brewing in NL.
 I’ve written posts on each of them so check out about YellowBelly, Quidi Vidi, and Storm through their tags.
-Since this is a historical project, I have attempted not to deal with recent developments from these breweries in too much detail, though I did an interview with the Atlantic Canada Beer Blog where I discussed them in a little more detail.
+Since this was – at the time of writing – a historical project, I had attempted not to deal with recent developments from these breweries in too much detail, though I did an interview with the Atlantic Canada Beer Blog where I discussed them in a little more detail.
 Other attempts at brewing like the Icebreg Brewing Company (post forthcoming) and Fog City’s (a restaurant in the Avalon Mall) attempt at being a brewpub (post forthcoming) also fall under this category.
 These folks are writing the future of Newfoundland’s Beer History.

 As this site has now transitioned to newfoundlandbeer.org, more posts are about the developing scene here.